ualUsham/AIvaluation/README.md

 **AIvaluation** : https://aivaluation.vercel.app .

-I have deployed the backend separately on https://aivaluation.onrender.com .
+I have deployed the backend separately on Render platform.
 So, no need to set up for the backend.

 ## 🚀 Features
 - Upload your resume in .pdf